mqueirozcorreia/gulp-rev-append/README.md

 gulp-rev-append
 ---
-> gulp plugin for cache-busting files using query string file hash
+> gulp plugin for cache-busting files using query string file hash.
+The main difference of this branch for the original is to work with "~", which is used in ASP.NET to reference the project root path.

 [![Build Status](https://travis-ci.org/bustardcelly/gulp-rev-append.png?branch=master)](https://travis-ci.org/bustardcelly/gulp-rev-append)